 - Setup and procedures for recruitment and sampling

 - The justification that the research environment is conducive to your research

-- ‘Conclusion’ named subheading of the last paragraph for the recollection of the importance of your project and how it will impact public health
+- ‘Conclusion’ is named subheading of the last paragraph for the recollection of the importance of your project and how it will impact public health

-It is conducive to use charts, graphs, or tables to augment the presentation of this section.
+It is conducive to using charts, graphs, or tables to augment the presentation of this section.
 In a study of the proposal (Inouye & Fiellin, 2005) submitted to the NIH, every grant had at least one error/mistake in the ‘Methods’ section with frequent problems in:

 - Study Sample – example: sample is flawed, sample poorly described)